Athens railway station: National rail services

+Regular InterCity services still run, but they are infrequent until long-term repair works are completed.

 Former international services

 During the twentieth century, especially in the first half, Athens station was the terminus for some international trains, such as an Express to Berlin (departing from the former Anhalter Bahnhof) or the "Arlberg" route of the Orient Express (London-Athens via Paris-Zürich-Vienna-Budapest-Belgrade-Skopje), in service until 1962 and then of the Direct Orient Express (Paris-Lausanne-Venice-Ljubljana-Zagreb-Belgrade-Skopje) until 1976.

 Local public transport

 Metro

 The underground Larissa Station is served by Athens Metro Line 2 trains towards to the north, and to the south.